 This month I went to my monthly PMI chapter meeting.
-Guest speaker Shana Young, shared a talk about communication styles.
-She talked about how our communication characteristics formed how we act in the office and lead clues into our teammates’ behavior.
+Guest speaker Shana Young, shared a presentation about communication styles.
+She talked about how our communication characteristics form how we act in the office and lead clues into our teammates’ behavior.
 She explained that by using the DISC behavior styles of communication, we can understand our co-workers better and how best to work with each other based on the communication style that comes most naturally to us.

 For instance, do you have that one person who always seems to be walking around saying “hi”, like they can never seem to sit at their desk for too long?
 They don’t have ADD but they are probably an Influence profile type, an outgoing people person who needs to socialize and interact with others so that they can focus on completing tasks – which drain their energy.

 Do you have that one co-worker who never seems to agree to go to lunch when you ask them as you’re walking out the door?
 That person is most likely a Caution communication characteristic type.
 It’s not that they don’t like you, it is that they need time to think through a question before they can take action.

 After explaining what DISC is, Young had us break into two different sides of the room.
 Those who associated as Reserved stayed on one side of the room while those of us who associated as Outgoing moved to the opposite side of the room.
 Out of about the 20 people in the meeting, only 4 us of moved to the Outgoing side of the room!
 From there we broke out into each corner of the room based on how we thought of ourselves.
 In each corner we split out into Outgoing/Task Oriented, Outgoing/People Oriented, Reserved/People Oriented, and Reserved/Task Oriented.
 Out of the group, I was the only one who self-identified as an Outgoing/People Oriented person.